 - Salaries for school support staff in Texas may have risen slightly, but many roles — including paraprofessionals and food service workers — remain close to poverty-level wages.

-- Texas ranks 45th in the nation for per-pupil funding, which means fewer resources for students’ classrooms and academic programs, as well as employee salaries.
+- Texas ranks 45th in the nation for per-pupil spending, which means fewer resources for students’ classrooms and academic programs, as well as employee salaries.

 - House Bill 3, the last major school finance bill, meanwhile, has done much more to cut tax rates for corporations than to provide additional funding to public schools.0